LogoActuator Machining

 Step 3

-Finish bore the ID and turn critical OD features in a single setup for maximum concentricity.
+Finish bore the ID and turn critical OD features in a single setup to reduce coaxial runout.

 Step 4